Why It Works

 Make-Ahead and Storage

-Homemade sweetened condensed milk can be stored in an airtight container in the refrigerator for up to 1 month.
+Homemade sweetened condensed milk can be stored in an airtight container in the refrigerator for up to one month.